egirna/icapeg/README.md

 Oh, and do not forget to setup your Browser or Machine 's  proxy settings according to the squid.

-So once you have everything up and running, keep an eye out for the logs on the terminal where the ICAP server is running.
-Likewise if what you are downloading is malicious, apart from the error page,

 If you are still not getting any logs and the file is downloaded whatsoever, please check your proxy(squid) setup.

 ## Things to keep in mind